Panasonic GX85 vs ZS100

-The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were revealed to the public, respectively, in April 2016 and January 2016.
+The Panasonic Lumix DMC-GX85 (called Panasonic GX80 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in April 2016 and January 2016.
 The GX85 is a mirrorless interchangeable lens camera, while the ZS100 is a fixed lens compact.
 The cameras are based on a Four Thirds (GX85) and an one-inch (ZS100) sensor.
-The GX85 has a resolution of 15.8 megapixel, whereas the ZS100 provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The GX85 has a resolution of 15.8 megapixels, whereas the ZS100 provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Panasonic GX85 and the Panasonic ZS100.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the GX85 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX85 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is notably smaller (17 percent) than the Panasonic GX85.
 In this context, it is worth noting that neither the GX85 nor the ZS100 are weather-sealed.